-Ruffling from the first being picked up.
-We turned to see it attempting to stand upright, limping.
-A second screech erupted.
-The being reached for an object on the ground, a large spear.
+Rustling came from the original silhouette as it attempted to stand upright, limping.
+A second screech erupted—the target reached for an object on the ground, a large spear.

-The spear was a clear indicator of a Harvester.
-All humans knew it.
-They used those damned electrically charged spears to numb us.
+The spear was a clear indicator of a Harvester; all humans knew it.
+They used those damned electrically charged weapons to numb us.
 Harvesters needed us in good shape, ideally.
-That didn’t mean they weren’t afraid of brutal force.
+But that didn’t mean they weren’t afraid of brutal force.

 WHAT’S THE PLAN?
 I asked.

-The Harvester collapsed onto its spear, holding the rod tightly for support.
+The Harvester leaned heavily onto its spear, holding the rod tightly.
 Okay, it was critically wounded.

 KILL IT, Ruggy typed.

-A howling shriek boomed before I could type anything.
-A new bulky humanoid burst from the flames.
-Naked, claws, spikes, all colliding with the Harvester.
+A howling shriek boomed before I could type anything—a new bulky humanoid burst from the flames, naked.
+Caws, spikes—all were colliding with the Harvester.
 The two humanoids tumbled onto the ground towards us, skidding to a stop.
 We leaped back as they came into view, rifles aimed.

-An entangled, burnt lump of bloody limbs wrestled to get on top of one another.
-I froze, staring at the Harvester who landed with its back to the ground.
+The entangled, burnt lump of bloody limbs wrestled, each being trying to get on top of the other.
+I froze, staring at the Harvester, who landed with its back to the ground.
 The helmet was half-complete.
 Hardened foam caked around the damaged edges, revealing the face of the Harvester.
-It had blond patches of hair, most of it had scorched off the scalp.
-It scowled, blue eyes looking at its opponent.
-The Harvester’s large arms shook violently as it held onto the primitive being’s wrists.
-The second humanoid, slightly shorter, drooled as it’s sharp jaws remained open.
+It had blond patches of hair, most of which had scorched off the scalp.
+It scowled, blue eyes staring vigorously at its opponent.
+The Harvester’s large arms shook violently, holding onto the primitive being’s wrists.
+The second humanoid, slightly shorter, drooled with sharp jaws open.
 Spikes pointed upright all along the back and outer limbs.
 The clawed feet hooked into the thighs of the Harvester, puncturing the flesh.
 Reddish-green blood poured out of the wounds.

 SHOOT, Ruggy ordered.

 I didn’t reply.
 I could only stare at the Harvester’s eyes as it wrestled with the naked beast.
-Harvesters were taller than us – more perfect you could say – stronger, and relentless.
+Harvesters were taller than us.
+More perfect, you could say—more muscular, and relentless.
 Yet, they were once us.

 An ear-shattering clack erupted from Ruggy’s rifle.
-He fired several times as the automatic weapon projected the bullets into the Harvester and beast.
+CLACK CLACK CLACK.
+He kept firing as the automatic weapon projected the bullets into the Harvester and beast.
 The Harvester yelped in pain, a human cry.
-The beast howled like a dog.
+The creature howled like a dog.
 It ripped its claws free from the Harvester and landed on all fours, dashing away from the scene, blood drizzling on the ground behind it.

-I lifted my rifle at it and pulled the trigger, firing at the creature as it disappeared from the crash site, vanishing into The Lost.
+I lifted my rifle and pulled the trigger, firing as the creature disappeared from the crash site, vanishing into The Lost.

 Shit, I thought.

 I turned my weapon to the Harvester and paused.
-No human had been this close to a Harvester before.
-Especially in such a defenceless state.
+No human had been this close to a Harvester before, especially in such a defenceless state.
 A part of me wanted to try and help the Harvester.
 Reason with it.
 Show the being that we weren’t that different after all.
 We could create a paradigm shift between the two species.
-No. It’s been tried before.
+No. It had been tried before.
 It was a foolish idea.

 “He’s going to spray!”
 Ruggy shouted.

-Rugg’y words shot me out of my internal dilemma.
-My eyes widened as the Harvester managed to reach for his inner bicep, fingers pressing a touch screen that lit up red.
+Ruggy’s words shot me out of my internal dilemma.
+The Harvester managed to reach for his inner bicep, fingers pressing a touch screen that lit up red.

 “Go!”
 Ruggy said, snagging my arm.

 A loud beep came from the Harvester’s torn-up suit as small black holes opened all over the armour.
-Translucent liquid sprayed out of the suit in all directions and over the Harvester.
-Sizzling sounds followed as the liquid came into contact with the Harvester and the ground.
+Translucent liquid sprayed out of the suit in all directions and over the Harvester with sizzling sounds.
+The acid liquid came into contact with the Harvester and the ground, fizzing loudly.

-We barely made it out of the vicinity of the sprinkle, coming to a halt.
-The liquid had wholly covered the Harvester.
-A chemical reaction transformed it to foam, expanding in size.
-The Harvester clenched its teeth in pain as the foam ate away at his armour and flesh.
-The foam’s colour shifted into a slight green as the rest of the Harvester’s form was shrouded in the foam substance.
+We barely made it out of the vicinity.
+The liquid had wholly covered the Harvester, causing a chemical reaction, transforming it to foam and expanding in size.
+The Harvester clenched its teeth in pain as the foam ate away its armour and flesh.
+The foam’s colour shifted into a light green as the rest of the Harvester’s form was shrouded in the foam substance.

 I looked over at him to see that some of the liquid had gotten onto his shoulder.
-He tried to brush it off as it swelled up.
+He tried to brush it off as it frothed.

 “I think it ate through my coat.
-I can feel it compressing,” he said.
+It’s compressing,” he said.

 “We gotta get back to the cruiser and take care of it.”

 “It’s not that bad.
 It hardened.
-Doesn’t matter if we slice it off now or later.”
-Ruggy said, his gaze locking onto the Harvester’s consumed form.
+It doesn’t matter if we slice it off now or later,” Ruggy said, his gaze locking onto the Harvester’s consumed form.

-The being was engulfed by the froth.
-Snapping sounds picked up – crushing bones from the hardened fizz that began compress.
+The froth engulfed the being.
+Snapping sounds rose—bones being crushed by the hardened fizz that had begun to compress.
 Only a blob remained, in a rough humanoid pose.
 The surrounding ground had speckles of the foam in a light grey.
-All of the foam continued to compress inward, crushing the rocks – and Harvester – underneath.
+Every droplet of fizz continued to compress inward, crushing the rocks—and Harvester—underneath.

-“Pricks,” Ruggy said while walking towards it.
-“They always manage to pull off that stunt just when we got them.”
+“Anti-sapiens piece of shit,” Ruggy said while walking towards it.
+“They always manage to pull off that stunt just when we get them.”